kreauniv/comp308/_sources/piclang.rst.txt

            ; ...
            ))

 We can then represent our program as an expression using the struct constructors as -- :rkt:`(Translate dx dy (Rotate deg (Disc radius)))`.
-Note that this is now quoted, meaning the value that Scheme will give when given this expression is a tree of sub-expressions.
+Note that this is not quoted, which means that the value which Scheme will compute when given this expression is a tree of sub-expressions.
 We can interpret this tree as follows -

 .. code-block:: racket